DeerTears/LootyShooty3D/README.md

 # LootyShooty3D (DEAD)

-**This game's codebase is unmaintainable for me to continue.** For what is not attributed below, you are free to use this project's source how you please, if you find it useful to copy or study.
+**This game's codebase is unmaintainable for me.
+I will not continue development or accept PRs.** For what is not attributed below, you are free to use this project's source how you please, if you find it useful to copy or study.

 # Attributions